 - find it increasingly hard to make decisions

 - feel hopeless and take little or no pleasure in activities they used to enjoy

-I think Gaslighting has been used in my relationship, what can I do?
+You believe Gaslighting has been used in your relationship, what can you do?

 If you suspect you are in a relationship where Gaslighting has been used against you, recognising you are a victim in your relationship is an important first step toward recovery.
 The next step involves consulting a psychotherapy professional.
 They can help you sift through your doubts and fears and understand the realities of what you experienced.
 You will learn how to manage doubts and anxiety and develop coping skills.
 Always trust you felt-sense, if something is not quite right in your relationship and if you have experienced one of more of the above signs, then remember there is nothing wrong about your thoughts, emotions or judgements, this is your truth and you have all the rights to express it.